KAIST-AILab/PyOpenDial/README.md

 # PyOpenDial

-This is a Python implementation of OpenDial (http://www.opendial-toolkit.net/, https://github.com/plison/opendial)
+A Python implementation of the OpenDial toolkit (http://www.opendial-toolkit.net/, https://github.com/plison/opendial)

-by KAIST AIPR Lab (http://ailab.kaist.ac.kr)
+Read our accompanying paper at ....

 ## Installation
 ### 1. Download this repository: